Btate712/rails_wine_project/Application_Checklist.md

       - This feature is what necessitates having a responsive CSS layout – users will be accessing the app via mobile devices at restaurants when selecting wines from restaurant wine lists.
+        Wines are suggested for a user based on the reviews of users with similar tastes
+    - This feature will require an alternate rating algorithm that determines which other users have similar tastes and weights their reviews more heavily than those of others